Burke & Wills Web

 E

-And buried another bottle with the latest information also desired whoever found it to get the other bottle in the bend above.
-Having returned to camp and all being ready, the whole party moved up the river to within ¾ of a mile of Burke’s tree.
+and buried another bottle with the latest information also desired whoever found it to get the other bottle in the bend above.
+Having returned to camp and all being ready, the whole party moved up the river to within ¾ of a mile of Burke's tree.
 I examined it the same evening and tried digging at 14 inches and 14 yards, but with no success.

 FW